ellenyu/Getting-Cleaning-Data/README.md

 b) selects the 2nd element via sapply secondElement
 c) translates it via sapply and translateElement
 d) lowercaps
-e) zapduplicates by sapply zapduplicate
+e) eliminates duplicate chr string by sapply zapDuplicate

 All numeric column variables are processed and the factor variables are excluded from this transformation by subsetting.